ridmeh/VehcileDetection/README.md

 https://youtu.be/gvHaLU1UQ40

-Vidoe using ALL HOG parameter: https://youtu.be/uamuuHZaQvo
+Video using ALL HOG parameter:

+https://youtu.be/uamuuHZaQvo